sikuli/sikuli-slides/docs.md

 		{% assign description = 'Check if the target marked by the rectangle exists.
 If not, the execution is aborted.' %}
 		{% include actions.html %}

+		{% assign docid = '1EgzhcaX4aq-Z8TCdWFbKxgePvEos0h2Lsxf7xENE7bE' %}
+		{% assign name = 'Not Exist' %}
+		{% assign description = 'Check if the target marked by the rectangle does not exist.
+If it exists, the execution is aborted.' %}
+		{% include actions.html %}

 </ul>